xixilele1990/swap-meet/README.md

 ### Wave 1

-In Wave 1 we will create the `vendor` class.
+In Wave 1 we will create the `Vendor` class.

 - There is a module (file) named `vendor.py` inside of the `swap_meet` package (folder)
 - Inside this module, there is a class named `Vendor`